trymist/www/docs/guide/projects.md

 - Update project name and description
 - Modify tags for organization
 - View project statistics
+- Manage project members

 ### Danger Zone

-- Transfer project ownership
-- Archive project (coming soon)
 - Delete project (requires confirmation)
+  - Only the project owner can delete the project
+  - Deletes all applications and their data

 ## Coming Soon